Akhilesh29/upisettle-go-backend/README.md

 ## UpiSettle (backend)

-- Go backend to reconcile UPI and cash payments against store orders, so merchants get a clear end-of-day settlement view.
+- UpiSettle is a backend service that helps small offline merchants (kirana shops, retail stores) reconcile UPI and cash payments against their orders and get a clear end‑of‑day settlement view.
-- Exposes a simple JSON API used by mobile/web clients.

 ### High-level flow

 ```mermaid